luw323/jpm_thproject/README.md

 ### 2. Confusion Matrix
 ![Confusion Matrix](image/confusion_matrix.png)
    - Observation:
-      - There is a high number of False Positives (4,402), indicating that the model incorrectly predicts "bad loans" as "good loans" often.
+      - There is a high number of False Positives (4,490), indicating that the model incorrectly predicts "bad loans" often.
       - Recall (0.8133) is high, showing that the model successfully identifies a large portion of the actual bad loans.
    - Insight:
       - The model prioritizes Recall (identifying bad loans) over Precision (minimizing false alarms).